Paulnolan90/p3-RockPaperScissors/README.md

 it is a simple game in which rock beats scissors, paper beats rock & scissors beats paper. you can read more about it by [clicking here](https://en.wikipedia.org/wiki/Rock_paper_scissors)

+The aim of the game is to beat the computer to a score of 2!.

 ## Features